-Downtown Stuttgart which is also a hop, skip and jump from Stuttgart Mitte and is a beautiful attraction with so much to do.
-This historic city center is one to walk and wander through while taking advantage of the markets and shops, make sure to bring home some amazing memorabilia!
+Downtown Stuttgart is also a hop, skip and jump from Stuttgart Mitte and is a beautiful attraction with so much to do.
+This historic city center is one to walk and wander through while taking advantage of the markets and shops, so make sure to bring home some amazing memorabilia!

-It also has easy access to the main train station, so you can hop on a train and travel like a local, because local is lekker (lekker means good in my native South African lingo!)
+It also has easy access to the main train station, so you can hop on a train and travel like a local, because local is lekker (lekker means good in my native South African lingo!).
 Considering you are in Germany, you should also go and see the best things to do in Cologne if you really want to experience Germany at its best!